Knowledge is power

 What is threatening our native fish?

-Climate change.
 Climate change is the major, overarching threat affecting salmonids in California.
 This report takes a comprehensive look at each salmonid and weighs, among other things, the impact of climate change and 15 other human-caused threats.

 Along with the detailed status of each fish, you'll also find our plan to return them to resilience and an outline of CalTrout's work that is already underway to get them there.

-In State of Salmonids II, we explore the following questions:
+In-State of Salmonids II, we explore the following questions:

-“If knowledge is power, then this information should be critical in reversing the trend toward a continued decline of our special fishes, with California Trout at the forefront of aquatic conservation.”
+How can California’s salmonids be saved from extinction?“If knowledge is power, then this information should be critical in reversing the trend toward a continued decline of our special fishes, with California Trout at the forefront of aquatic conservation.”

 - Dr. Peter Moyle